crernst25/crernst25/_posts/2020-11-20-grant-project-update.md

 ![Screenshot of Fragment 147 that reads: Let me tell you this: / someone in some future time / will think of us](http://crernst25.github.io/crernst25/images/mary-bernard-translation.png)

+Next, a translation from Edwin Marion Cox, which has a very different translation from the previous two, despite being from the same fragment: